 Fall is in full force and the soup, chowder, and stew season has arrived.
 This is my favorite time of the year; leaves are changing and showing their beautiful colors, the first chill is in the air, and the hunting season has begun.
 My J & J Alaskan halibut chowder served with Farmers Bread is a substantial chowder with potatoes, line-caught halibut, and bacon that speaks fall and comfort.

-Having a treat such as Alaskan halibut in my freezer, needed some real soul searching on what to do with such a delicate catch.
+Having a treat such as Alaskan halibut in my freezer, needed some real soul-searching on what to do with such a delicate catch.
 First, I was thinking Asian, then the Mediterranean, and finally it hit me, chowder, a recipe as simple as it gets.

 Chef Paul Sorgule, who writes the food blog Harvest America Ventures, nailed simplicity, real enjoyment, and flavor with the article CHEFS- KEEP IT SIMPLE, DO IT BETTER.
-What a great article and so true, food in the absence of flavor and passion will quickly lose its appeal.

-Alaskan halibut chowder is my first seafood recipe post on my blog.
-Not that I’m afraid to cook seafood at home, what inspired me to cook halibut chowder is the fact that I was the lucky recipient of about 7 lbs. of fresh Alaskan halibut.
+I’m not afraid to cook seafood at home, but what inspired me to cook halibut chowder is that I was the lucky recipient of about 7 lbs. of fresh Alaskan halibut.
 Halibut caught in the clear cold waters of the Pacific Ocean is a Chef’s dream.
-The filets were as fresh as they can be, with a clean, no fishy smell whatsoever.
+The filets were as fresh as they could be, with a clean, no-fishy smell whatsoever.

 Comfort Food:

-Webster dictionary defines comfort food as:
+Webster’s dictionary defines comfort food as:

-Food that is satisfying because it’s prepared in a simple or traditional way and reminds you of home, family, or friends, all-important qualifications that my chowder recipe passes with flying colors.
-In September, my friend Joe and his son John went on a fishing trip to Alaska and caught about 150 lbs. of rockfish, salmon, and a HUGE halibut.
 The quality of the halibut was amazing.
-The Halibut arrived nicely portioned, vacuum packed, ready to go with compliments of Joe, John, and the Calder Mountain Lodge located on the Northern tip of Prince Wales Island.
+The Halibut arrived nicely portioned, vacuum packed, and ready to go with compliments of Joe, John, and the Calder Mountain Lodge located on the Northern tip of Prince Wales Island.

-“He was THIS Big”
+He was THIS Big

-Alaskan halibut chowder cooked in my favorite Dutch Oven served with crusty Farmer’s bread, is a match made in heaven.
 Cooking halibut is an easy task, the secret is not to overcook the fish.
-If you overcook halibut it can be dry.
-Halibut has a very mild flavor, so adding a little bacon creates a great flavor combination.
+If you overcook halibut, it can be dry.
+Halibut has a mild flavor, so adding a little bacon creates a great flavor combination.
 My chowder is cooked mindfully, with attention to detail, and beats a canned or frozen soup any day.

-J & J Alaskan Halibut Chowder
+J &J Alaskan Halibut Chowder

 Recommended Equipment